$f(Q,L_m)$ gravity, and its cosmological implications: Cosmological models

-where $H(0)=H_{0}$ is the present Hubble parameter.
-It should be noted that the positivity condition on $H(z)$ in Eq. \eqref{H1} gives us the constraints on model parameters for the priors to be set in MCMC analysis.
+where \(H(0) = H_0\) denotes the present-day Hubble parameter.
+Note that the positivity condition on \(H(z)\) in Eq.~\eqref{H1} imposes constraints on the model parameters, which guide the choice of priors in the MCMC analysis.